 The numbered suit cards: Rods, Coins, Swords, and Cups of traditional Tarots, show only the suit emblems and floral motifs (not scenes), so they must be understood differently.

-Cards 1-9 are divided into three groups of three cards each.
-Each 3-card group represents a major stage of an undertaking in the realm of their suit.
+Cards 1-9 in any given suit are divided into three groups of three cards each.
+Each 3-card group represents a major stage of an undertaking in the realm of that suit.

 Cards Ace, 2 & 3 comprise the Commencement Triad—Beginning a new undertaking.

 Cards 4, 5, & 6 represent the Opposition Triad—Difficulties one faces in that undertaking.

 Cards 7, 8, & 9 make up the Equilibrium Triad—The endeavor is mature and fully functioning.
 One has dealt with problems and made necessary compromises while still achieving much of the intended goal.
 Think of the cards arranged this way with each 3-card group mirroring the larger larger triad so that: In the Commencement Triad:

 - Ace is Commencement of Commencement.
 A new idea or goal in the realm of the suit.

 - 2 is Opposition of Commencement. (inside opposition) Hesitation, doubts, reconsideration.